kumbulanit/t-sql/tech company/untitled/Module 7 - Using DML to Modify Data/Lesson1_Adding_Data_to_Tables.md

-# Lesson 1: Adding Data to Tables - TechCorp Data Management
+# Lesson 1: Adding Data to Tables

 ## Overview
-The INSERT statement is how **TechCorp Solutions** adds new business data to their SQL Server database.
-As a growing technology consulting company, TechCorp regularly needs to insert new employee records, client information, project details, and performance metrics.
-This lesson covers all aspects of inserting data using TechCorp's business scenarios, from basic single-row inserts (like adding a new employee) to complex multi-table scenarios (like setting up a complete new client engagement).
+The INSERT statement is the primary method for adding data to tables in SQL Server.
+This lesson covers all aspects of inserting data, from basic single-row inserts to complex multi-table scenarios.
+Understanding proper INSERT techniques is fundamental to effective database management and application development.

-## 🏢 TechCorp Business Context
-**TechCorp Solutions** uses INSERT statements for:
-- **New Employee Onboarding**: Adding employee records, skills, and department assignments
-- **Client Management**: Inserting new client companies and contact information
-- **Project Setup**: Creating project records with budgets, timelines, and team assignments
-- **Performance Tracking**: Recording time entries, performance reviews, and achievement metrics
-- **Financial Operations**: Adding invoices, payments, and expense records

 ## INSERT Statement Fundamentals